determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

    /root/.config/containers/registries.conf.d: permission denied`` when Docker login information is not provided.

-   This happens when access to an otherwise public container image is being blocked by the `docker download rate limit <https://docs.docker.com/docker-hub/download-rate-limit>`__, or if the container is in a private registry.
+   This happens when access to an otherwise public container image is being blocked by the `Docker Hub download rate limit <https://docs.docker.com/docker-hub/download-rate-limit>`__, or if the container is in a private registry.

    You can avoid this problem by either: